dksoni392/Sample_Assignment/README.md

 # Sample_Assignment
-This is a Sample Assigment that contains two documents file having all the details. this repo is also having 2 java code :
+This is a Sample Assigment for the Creating a Original Coding Question. this contains two documents file having all the details. this repo is also having 2 java code :
 1. Cultural Fest Seating Plan by using optimal approach(DP)
 2. Cultural Fest Seating Plan by using Brute Force method(without DP)